 Some of us are more conscious of these realities than others.
 Sophie Scholl grew up in Germany under the rule of Fascism.
 She was, in a word, an anti-war activist.
 She objected to the invasion of European and African nations by the Government that presided over her, she wrote, and she advocated sabotage against Nazi armaments.
 She took part in organized resistance, in the universities in particular.

 It is not a coincidence that 822 people die of excess in the First-world, while 24,000 die of hunger in the Third-World, on a daily basis; nor is it a coincidence that the United States holds a stake in natural resources, control, or some form of financial benefit in the countries that it deploys its troops.

 III.
 Prevailing methods of Food and Resource allocation

 As we wrote in our article The Police and their Relationship to Crime:

 ‘WorldHunger.org asserts that “Poverty is the principal cause of hunger.”
 It goes onto talk about whether or not the issue of hunger is related to lack of resources, remarking the following:

 “The world produces enough food to feed everyone.
 World agriculture produces 17 percent more calories per person today than it did 30 years ago, despite a 70 percent population increase.
 This is enough to provide everyone in the world with at least 2,720 kilocalories (kcal) per person per day”

 Clearly, the issue at hand is not the amount of food produced, nor the agriculture that creates food.
 We have more than enough to provide everyone on Earth with more than adequate means of subsistence.
-So what’s the problem?
+So, what exactly is the problem?
 The thing that causes 25,000 people to die every day of hunger or hunger-related causes, that causes one person to die of hunger every three-and-a-half seconds?
-I’d wager the problem is the prevailing methods of resource allocation
+The problem is the prevailing methods of resource allocation.

 We’ve compiled these facts and distributed them multiple times here on our website.